A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Method

 \subsubsection{Hyper-parameters tuning}

 The full-inverse EIT problem is highly nonlinear and ill-posed, meaning that even slight changes in parameters can result in dramatic variations in the solution.
-After extensive testing and optimization, we finalized the hyperparameter settings for our CPFI-EIT framework.
-To provide a clearer and more intuitive understanding of our hyperparameter choices, we also present a comparison with the hyperparameter settings used in the works of L. Bar et al. and A. Pokkunuru et al., as summarized in Table \ref{hyperparameters}.
-Notably, the hyperparameters $\delta$ and $\epsilon$, which are specific electrode-related parameters only used in the works of L. Bar et al. and A. Pokkunuru et al., correspond to values that cannot be directly measured in practice.
-In our framework, these parameters were optimized to better align with the requirements of real-world applications.
+After extensive testing and optimization, we finalized the hyperparameter settings for our proposed approach framework.To highlight our methodological differences, Table \ref{hyperparameters} compares our choices with those of Bar et al. and Pokkunuru et al. While some common structures are retained (e.g., PDE residual and TV regularization), our framework departs in several important ways: (i) electrode-related hyperparameters $\delta$ and $\epsilon$, which cannot be directly measured in practice, are discarded in our formulation; (ii) the isotropic TV term is emphasized with a larger weight $\lambda$, improving robustness against noise and sharp boundaries; (iii) the Neumann constraint is tuned with $\gamma=1.5$ rather than a fixed value of 1.